betagouv/datapass/README.md

 ### Test your installation

-In your browser, go to https://oauth.signup-development.api.gouv.fr/oauth/applications, enter the credentials (admin:admin).
-You should see the oauth2 dashboard with the registered *signup.api.gouv* & *api-particulier-auth* applications.

-Go to https://back.signup-development.api.gouv.fr/api/enrollments.
-You should see a error message: "Vous n'êtes pas autorisé à accéder à cette API".

 Go to https://signup-development.api.gouv.fr/.
 Sign in as service_provider@domain.user:password .
 You should see the enrollment list.
-Note that other credentials can be found [here](https://github.com/betagouv/signup-oauth/blob/6b3a8369933b8c9527ca8b4d60b4cc6bcc594fed/test/fixtures/users.yml)
+Note that other credentials can be found [here](TODO commit link to credential list)

 > if you want to install API Particulier, you may now resume on [testing API Particulier installation](https://gitlab.incubateur.net/beta.gouv.fr/api-particulier-ansible#test-the-local-installation).